Safety

 Lifejackets / PFDs

 Regulation 5.01 A lifejacket must display the Australian Standard it was manufactured to.
-If the jacket is manufactured overseas, the onus is on the owner to demonstrate that the overseas standard is equal to, or better than, the Australian Standard.
+If the jacket is manufactured overseas, the owner must demonstrate that the overseas standard is equal to, or better than, the Australian Standard.

 INFLATABLE PFDs must be serviced/tested to the specific manufacturer's instructions (usually annually).
 A CERTIFICATE must be provided for each PFD showing that its testing regime is up to date.

-Only some manufacturers allow self-testing and provide a (downloadable) blank certificate with a checklist; this form must be completed including date of inspection and signature of the person responsible for the inspection.
-If there is no self-testing provided for by the manufacturer, generic certificates will not be accepted and the jacket must have proof of professional servicing.
+NB: Only some manufacturers allow self-testing and provide a (downloadable) blank certificate with a checklist; this form must be completed and include the signature of the person responsible for the inspection.
+Generic certificates or paperwork from other manufacturers, will not be accepted.
+If the manufacturer does not allow for self-testing, the jacket must have proof of professional servicing.

 Australian Sailing Companionway Hatch Ruling (CAT 5 and above)